anujsharmatechnical/cronJobs/README.md

 # cronJobs
-for start coding decode go to the link https://crontab.guru/
+for decode the star go to the link https://crontab.guru/